-I am a PhD student with Heriot-Watt University, based at the Orkney Campus in the far north of Scotland (but currently living in Edinburgh).
+I am a PhD student with Heriot-Watt University, based at the Orkney Campus in the far north of Scotland (but currently living further south).
 My research is on the use of regional-scale hydrodynamic models to predict the environmental effects of tidal energy extraction.

 Orkney is a remarkable place to do work in this area.
 As well as having some of the best tidal energy sites in the world, and hosting the European Marine Energy Test Centre, the archipelago is a net exporter of electricity.
 Most of this comes from the wind, with a little help from prototype tidal devices; nearly all is carbon-free.